madlyticalmaddlyzer/ashlynnmaddox-portfolio/README.md

 Welcome to my portfolio.

 I'm an Operations Strategy & Analytics leader with 4+ years of experience at Amazon, where I've led global initiatives that delivered over $18M in business impact.
-My work bridges strategy, data analysis, and cross-functional execution—spanning supply chain optimization, process improvement, and internal product development.
+My work bridges strategy, data analysis, and cross-functional execution spanning supply chain optimization, process improvement, and internal product development.

 I'm currently pursuing an MBA in Business Analytics and hold a BA in Economics, where I’ve conducted research on topics ranging from wine quality economics to data visualization for operational KPIs.